Penang Digital Nomad Guide

 • Power Plug: Type G (UK); 240V

-• Best Time to Visit: Dec–Feb (dry & breezy); expect heat/humidity year-round
+• Best Time to Visit: Dec-April is the sweet spot (dry & breezy); expect high heat/humidity year-round.
+Avoid Oct–Nov: northeast monsoon lashes the island with heavy, sustained rain.

 • Population: ~750,000 (island), ~1.8 million (metro area)